mwalsh19/SmartLandingPages-SysTrans/README.md

 ## Instructions

-- You will need to run the latest swiftlp-<Date-Here>.sql file in database-usage folder in phpMyAdmin
+- You will need to run the latest swiftlp-<Date-Here>.sql file in database-usage folder in phpMyAdmin, this can be done by clicking on database -> export, upload new .sql file, and press "GO" button.
 - Database settings are in protected/config/main.php line 232, make sure your credentials match phpMyAdmin's
 - Files need to run in your MAMP/htdocs folder to run this application